Each detail in a Facit Home is carefully considered and none more so than the 6.8m tall stairway recently installed in Pocketsdell House.

 In order to create a more natural feel, the edges of any “cells” that were cut into by the required borders were rounded out in unique shapes.
 This detailing allowed us to remove the rigid lines between the pattern and the panel borders.

-Folds in the steel (most visible in the first design above) create strength in the material and incorporate a linear aesthetic between the panels.
+Folds in the steel (most visible as solid black lines in the image above) create strength in the material and incorporate a linear aesthetic between the panels.
 The folds are visible from the exterior of the staircase but not from the enclosed and entirely smooth interior.
 The slim borders around the pattern allowed the folding to take place without disruption to the design - and matched what was required for manufacturing and assembly.

 Manufacturing and installing the staircase panels